At G-7, Trump's Paris Agreement opposition will face economic arguments from world leaders

 Cash said that as strides continue to be made in alternative energy sources like offshore wind, solar and electric cars, countries and companies will continue to expand their investments in so-called green energy.

-“It’s hard see a long-term, robust industry on fossil fuels as all the large fossil fuel companies are diversifying and see themselves as energy companies not just oil companies,” Cash said.
+“It’s hard to see a long-term, robust industry based on fossil fuels as all the large fossil fuel companies are diversifying and see themselves as energy companies not just oil companies,” Cash said.
 “G-7 leaders need to play to the U.S. strengths and show Trump that there is a big benefit to staying in the agreement for the U.S. economy and the job market.”

 Along with the support from European leaders and business magnates, the Paris Agreement is also popular with the majority of American voters.